Dopamine transporter deficiency syndrome: Prevention of secondary complications

 Regular physiotherapy is recommended to reduce the risk of contractures, shortening and hardening of the muscles.
 Feeding may become difficult and alternative feeding strategies including nasogastric tubes or percutaneous endoscopic gastrostomies may become necessary due to progressive bulbar dysfunction.
 The influenza vaccine is used in combination with prophylactic antibiotics to prevent chest infections.

 Monitoring

 Patients are evaluated every six to 12 months for early evidence of hip dislocation and spinal deformities.
 Risk of pulmonary aspiration is evaluated with regular swallowing assessments.
 Nutritional assessments are performed regularly to ensure adequate caloric intake.

 Treatment

 Preliminary experiments have examined the potential of drugs to act as pharmacological chaperones of DAT to rescue DTDS mutations.
 Bupropion and ibogaine appear to promote DAT maturation and functional activity by acting as pharmacological chaperones in the endoplasmic reticulum.
 These two drugs rescue DAT maturation and functional activity of two DTDS-associated mutations (A314V and R445C).
 Preclinical experiments in mice have demonstrated efficacy and safety of a potential treatment using stereotactic injection of AAV vector to deliver working copies of the DAT gene.

+Society and culture

 Support organizations

 A variety of support and advocacy groups exist to connect with other patients and families or provide valuable services.